KariNoir/virtual-pet/README.md

 # virtual-pet

-I want my pet to eat, potty, sleep, and play;
+I want my pet to eat, potty, sleep, and play; these are the strings

 Play reduces sleep and eat and drink;